YI-Z/Photo-recovery/README.md

 # Photo-recovery

-CS50 problem set 4: recover JEPG files from a forensic image
+This is a course project of CS50 problem set 4: recover JEPG files from a forensic image.

+The C code reads in the data from “card.raw” and find the JPEG files.
+JPEG files start with magic number of “ff d8 ff”.
+Search the magic number within the file to locate the start of a JPEG file.

+Code written and tested by Yiz.